andriesbron/Cneurons/readme.md

 **Two equations that share more than two unknown variables, cannot be solved.
 Also not by a neural network.**

-or, in case you think they can be solved
+Or, in case you train it by ignorance:

 **Two equations that share more than two unknown variables, can be solved but have multiple solutions.
 Also in a neural network.**